 “Be strong and kind”.
 That’s what Jacinta Ardern, New Zealand Prime Minister, asked of her people.
 And just like that, our concept of leadership has been revolutionized.
-How can we be strong and kind at the same time, when we’ve always been taught that strength is something brutal and “physical”?
-And above all, how can we be kind when we’re in the middle of an emergency, where first of all we need to resolve problems, go quickly and guide others?
+How can we be strong and show kindness at the same time?
+We’ve always been taught that strength is something brutal and “physical”.
+And above all, how can we be kind when we’re in the middle of an emergency?
+Where first of all we need to resolve problems, go quickly and guide others?

 Who has time to be kind?
 Who really has the time to also be “kind”?